 You can also make patterns or practice writing your letters in it!

-You could even pair this with this fun “Snowball Words” printable to record some CVC words that you create – this makes it especially fun if you are using it in a classroom setting where you may want a recording sheet to send home center work.
+You could even pair this with this fun “Snowball Words” printable to record some CVC words that you create – this makes it especially fun if you are using it in a classroom setting where you may want a recording sheet to send home or use for center work.

 The opportunities for this easy snow sensory bin are endless and should be catered to the age and abilities of your group.
 My 5 year old found this bin just as interesting as the 2 and 3 year olds in my daycare – and I definitely had fun “playing in the snow,” too!